Southern Bastard Red Cod, Rock Cod, and Red Cod

 Anglers fishing around the South Island of New Zealand for red cod occasionally catch rock cod and Southern Bastard Red Cod – yes that is the correct name.
 These two species are very similar in appearance to the more common red cod but vary quite a bit in colour.
 They belong to the family of fishes with the rather unflattering name of Morid cods.
 They all have a single barbell beneath the chin which they use to locate prey in soft sand and mud.

 All of these Morid cods will eat just about anything that comes along including small fishes, crabs, octopus, shrimps, and shellfish.
 I have caught a lot of red cod over the years on squid but the best bait for them around southern New Zealand is probably freshly caught yellow-eyed mullet fillets.
 I have caught red cod and rock cod with quite large fish in their stomachs such as juvenile red cod and stargazers.

 Red cod have large mouths and small teeth.
 I would describe their teeth as being more like coarse sandpaper.
 Most of the weight of these fishes is in the front third of their bodies.
 In my opinion, they are good eating though the flesh is generally soft and watery.
 This can be improved greatly by sprinkling salt over the fillets and placing them in the fridge for a couple of hours.

 The easiest way of recognizing a red cod is to look for the dark blotch just above the pectoral fin.
 Only red cod have this.
 As the name suggests red cod are a bright red colour when first caught but this quickly fades to more of an orange/grey.
 The skin of a live red cod has a vivid iridescence which also quickly fades.
-The upper body is red while the lower body and undersides is a lighter reddish white.
+The upper body is red while the lower body and undersides are a lighter reddish white.
 A really big red cod can measure as much as a metre in length but most are about half this size.
 Red Cod have ten spines in the first dorsal fin.
 In the second dorsal fin, there are 42 soft rays.